-The new standards IFRS 15 on Revenue and IFRS 9 Financial instruments has been implemented in this financial year starting on 1 July 2018.
+The new standards IFRS 15 on Revenue and IFRS 9 Financial instruments were implemented in the financial year 2018/2019.
 As the Group currently does not have revenue from contracts with customers, IFRS 15 does not presently impact the Group.
 Furthermore, IFRS 9 does not have any significant effect on the financial statements given the Group's current very limited exposure to credit risk as well as the absence of financial derivatives.
-Ascelia Pharma has chosen to early implement the new IFRS 16 rules on leases for the fiscal year 2018/2019.
-The net present value of the leases amounted to SEK 0.3 million per 30 June 2019 (only car leases).
+Ascelia Pharma has chosen to early implement the new IFRS 16 rules on leases starting in the financial year 2018/2019.
+The net present value of the leases amounted to SEK 0.2 million per 31 December 2019 (only car leases).